Jambo258/5G00EV06-3001-myllymaa-jani-projekti/README.md

 API : https://swapi.dev/api/

 Heroku link: will be added later on

+Release 1: 2021-11-15 features

+- User is able to add favorite starwars characters into a list
+- User is able to delete added starwars characters from a list
+- User is unable to add empty data into a list
+- User is unable to add same starwars character twice